csantanapr/tutorial-tekton-pipeline/README.md

 1. Clones the source code of the frontend application from a git repository (`ui-repo` resource)
 2. Builds the container image using the `buildah` task that uses [Buildah](https://buildah.io/) to build the image
 3. The application image is pushed to an image registry (`ui-image` resource)
-4. The new application image is deployed on OpenShift using the `apply-manifests` and `update-deployment` tasks.
+4. The `apply-manifests` task is run, thus creating a `Deployment`, `Service`, and `Route`
+5. The `update-ui-image` task patches the deployment to create pods with the `ui-image` resource, and the application is deployed

 You might have noticed that there are no references to the git repository or the image registry it will be pushed to.
 That's because pipeline in Tekton